pslyman/clean-card/README.md

 2. In the destination directory, run `npm install`, then `ng serve`.
 If the app doesn't open automatically, you can probably find it at the URL `localhost://4200` or a similar port.
 3. Now open your destination directory in your IDE (VSCode).
 You're now ready to customize your app.

+    If you know how, I'd recommend just creating a new repository, cloning, then pushing privately to your own.

 # Customize and build
 1. Open `angular.json`.
 Beneath `"projects": {` replace `"CleanCard"` with the your name, or the name of your app.
 Make sure it's one word.
 You can hyphenate if needed.
 Scroll down and replace every other instance.
 2. In `server.js`, replace `CleanCard` with the same as above.